NDLANO/eslint-config-ndla-h5p/README.md

-# [WIP] NDLA's Common ESLint config for H5P projects
+# NDLA's Common ESLint config for H5P projects

 This is the common ESLint configuration that all of NDLA's H5P projects should extend.
 The config should align with [H5P Group's preferred configuration](https://github.com/h5p/h5p-boilerplate/blob/master/.eslintrc.json).